How to Apply

 - Receive at least a 3.0 grade-point average in the cumulative undergraduate GPA from a regionally accredited university in the United States, or a comprehensive grade-point average of 3.0 from an equivalent university outside the United States.
 GPAs from international institutions will be calculated by a credential-evaluation service.

-- A GRE physics subject test score; no minimum score has been set for acceptance into our graduate program.
+- A GRE physics subject test score; (Due to Covid-19 test cancellations, The GRE Physics subject test will not be required for the Fall 2021 admission cycle) no minimum score has been set for acceptance into our graduate program.
 The GRE physics subject test score can be waived for applicants who commit to do their thesis or dissertation research in astronomy.
 Astronomy applicants with questions about waiving the GRE physics subject test should contact the department directly.

 - A GRE general test score; no minimum score has been set for acceptance into our graduate program